- 28

 - Java 11 removed Java EE APIs from the JDK (javax.xml.bind, javax.annotation, etc.)

-- Java 17 enforced Strong Encapsulation, making --illegal-access no longer functional
+- Java 17 enforced Strong Encapsulation, making --illegal-access no longer available

 - Each step has breaking changes that must be tested and fixed separately

-Taking it step by step allows development teams to identify and resolve issues more easily, reducing the risk of system failures at any single stage.
+Taking it step by step helps development teams identify and fix issues more easily, reducing the risk of system failures at any given stage.

 Step 1: Audit and Assess

-- Inventory all Java 8 applications in your organization
+- Survey how many Java 8 applications your organization has

-jdepstool) - Identify dependencies using internal JDK APIs
+jdepstool) - Identify dependencies that use JDK internal APIs

 - Estimate the scope of required changes